 Proposal: Reject

 Discussion The buffer size shall be less than half of the SN range to allow shifting of the window start for a window size.
-It is important to keep the opportunity to shift the window as part of the recovery mechanism defined in 10.24.7.3: Use of the abbreviature SAR overlaps with FCC that may introduce confusion, replace it.
+It is important to keep the opportunity to shift the window as part of the recovery mechanism defined in 10.24.7.3

+Comment: Use of the abbreviature SAR overlaps with FCC that may introduce confusion, replace it.

+Proposal: Reject

 Discussion: The acronym SAR is already used for the purpose of Segmetation and Reassembly and it is not specific to the TGay.